Funds for women-only professorships aim to end gender inequality

 “This is an opportunity for delivering a step-change in gender equality across higher education,”said Jim Miley, the association’s director general.

-The Technological Higher Education Association, which represents the State 14 institutes of technology, said it “strongly supports” the aims.
+The Technological Higher Education Association, which represents the State’s 14 institutes of technology, said it “strongly supports” the aims.

-Campaigners for gender equality have also give the plan a cautious welcome.
+Campaigners for gender equality have also given the plan a cautious welcome.

 Micheline Sheehy Skeffington, who was found to have been passed over for promotion on the basis of her gender for a professorship post at NUI Galway, said dramatic, temporary steps, such as gender quota were needed to tackle the mindset that “women are not suited to leadership positions”.